-SwimEx design and unsurpassed service equal the best aquatic machine.
-SwimEx pools offer the most versatility for your space, ability level, application, and design.
-From innovative construction to the most advanced water current on the market, SwimEx pools are powerful and quality built – for life.
+SwimEx is known worldwide for superior pool design and unsurpassed service.
+From innovative construction to the most advanced water current on the market, SwimEx pools are powerful, effective, and quality built – for life.

-With 99 water current speeds, accurately monitor swimming, exercise, or therapy from one session to the next.
+Adjustable current makes it possible to accurately monitor progress and measure outcomes from one session to the next.

 Gelcoat interior surface is easy to maintain and a breeze to clean.